Free publishing admin

 If a writer makes a publishing deal and a publisher takes on these responsibilities, then it ‘administers’ the compositions.
 Make note, music publishers and record labels are two different things!

-Administrative duties concern a whole variety of things.
-From filing all the necessary registrations (i.e., copyright forms) to answering inquiries with regards to the musical compositions.
+Administrative duties concern a whole variety of things, including coordinating with various job roles within the industry, such as marketing teams and licensing departments, to ensure that artists’ music is properly promoted and protected across the globe.
+From filing all the necessary registrations (i.e., copyright forms) to answering inquiries with regard to the musical compositions.
 If you haven’t signed a publishing deal music with a publisher, these responsibilities ultimately lie in your hands.
-In that specific case you would be considered self-published.
+In that specific case, you would be considered self-published.

 One of the most important responsibilities of a music publisher is the exploitation of a composition or plugging a song.
 Exploitation, put in layman’s terms, means seeking out different uses for your musical compositions.

 Sometimes a music publisher will have professional quality demos prepared and send them to artists and producers to try to secure recordings.
 Additionally, the publisher will use these tracks to secure usage in the TV, film and advertising industries.
 This is known as sync licensing or synchronization use.

 Music publishers companies publish royalties or the collection of the monies earned by musical usages of recorded music.
 This is more commonly known as music publishing administration.
 Sources of income generated by a song’s copyright have augmented massively in recent years.
 Previously, money was made mostly from physical record sales and radio performances.
 However, in the modern digital age, it works slightly differently.